sforrester23/Git_and_GitHub/README.md

 - $ git status : gives a status of current commits that are ready to be pushed to the repository

 ## Git.ignore file

+a git.ignore file tells git which files (or patterns) it should ignore.
+It's usually used to avoid committing transient files from your working directory that aren't useful to other collaborators, such as compilation products, temporary files IDEs create, etc.